ElephantOverlord/plapper/README.md

 ## Development Environment

-To run in development mode, copy `.env.example` to `.env` and configure the environment variables.
+To run in development mode, copy `.env.dev.example` to `.env` and configure the environment variables.

 You can now run the frontend in development mode: